Below are three videos from my recent concert in St John's Church in Glastonbury - thank you George for recording them!

 I’ll leave it again bare bone and skin

-While I still can, it’s time for the work to begin
+While I still have time it’s time to begin to

 All you need is love